GuillermoCarbajal/SBDD/README.md

 ## Trained models

-[SRN](https://github.com/jiangsutx/SRN-Deblur) and [DeepDeblur](https://github.com/SeungjunNah/DeepDeblur-PyTorch) models trained with SBDD and also other datasets can be downloaded from below.
+[SRN](https://github.com/jiangsutx/SRN-Deblur) and [DeepDeblur](https://github.com/SeungjunNah/DeepDeblur-PyTorch) models trained with the proposed Segmentation Based Deblurring Dataset (SBDD) can be downloaded from below.
+We also provide links to models trained with other datasets to facilitate the comparison.

 | Arch \ Dataset |   GoPro |  REDS  |   SBDD-gamma  | SBDD  |
 |-------|:---------------------|:--------------------|---------------------|-------------|